 Asset Protection Planning is not a Substitute for Insurance

 Asset protection planning is not meant to be a substitute for either liability or professional insurance.
 Instead, it should be considered only supplemental insurance.
 Contrary to popular belief, asset protection plans do not deter lawsuits, nor do they pay for legal fees required to defend against a lawsuit.
 If you are sued, the insurance company should pay to defend the lawsuit, as well as pay to settle it.

 The general rule is, trusts are for personal assets and business entities are for business assets.
 This means that various business entities, such as corporations, partnerships and limited liability corporations, are meant to be vehicles for business assets.
 Whereas personal assets should be placed in trusts.

 Business Planning for Arkansas Businesses

 Business formation and succession planning can be challenging due to the various tax issues involved.
 This is especially true if the business is family owned.
 A Limited Liability Company (LLC) is now the most flexible and preferred entity for most operating businesses.
 LLCs combine tax planning flexibility with administrative simplicity, legitimate asset protection, and a built-in plan for succession of interest after the business owner retires or dies.
-At the Deborah Sexton Law Office, we will assist you in determining the right entity for your situation and draft customized agreements to meet your specific needs, including operating agreements and buy-sell agreements.
+At Wilcox Attorneys, PA, we will assist you in determining the right entity for your situation and draft customized agreements to meet your specific needs, including operating agreements and buy-sell agreements.